Murburn concept: Cellular respiration thermogenesis and dynamic homeostasis

-- Hemoglobin in erythrocyte physiology
+Hemoglobin in erythrocyte physiology

-RBCs function viably for about 4 months, although lacking a nucleus (for genetic regulations) or mitochondria (for carrying out the classical oxidative phosphorlation).
+RBCs function viably for about 4 months, although lacking a nucleus (for genetic regulations) or mitochondria (for carrying out the classical oxidative phosphorylation).
 A quantitative assessment shows that the glycolytic machinery present within is inadequate for the bioenergetic requirements of erythrocytes.
-Murburn concept based explorations revealed that the highly packed tetrameric hemoglobin could synthesize ATP using a DRS-based logic.
-The new perspective affords better structure-function correlations for the various monomers (A,B & F) of the protein and roles of nicotinamide nucleotides and bisphosphoglycerate.
+Murburn-based explorations revealed that the highly packed tetrameric hemoglobin could synthesize ATP using a DRS-based logic.
+The new perspective affords better structure-function correlations for the various monomers (A, B & F) of the protein and roles of nicotinamide nucleotides and bisphosphoglycerate.
+This understanding has significant implications for thalassemia and other respiratory diseases, as elaborated in a 2023 publication.

-- Hormesis and idiosyncratic dose responses
+Hormesis and idiosyncratic dose responses

 It has been a long-standing conundrum as to how certain molecules may produce a physiological effect at a low concentration whereas little impact is seen at higher concentrations.
 Classical ligand-receptor and enzyme-substrate binding interactive scheme can afford only mono-phasic (hyperbolic) or bell-shaped (when a molecule becomes toxic above a critical level) dose responses.
 Murburn concept affords a molecular explanation for such hormetic and certain types of idiosyncratic (person to person or case dependent "reactions") physiological dispositions.